 Eggs are not an ingredient in traditional sourdough bread.
-They are included in enriched breads such as challah or brioche.
+They are included in enriched bread types such as challah or brioche.
 For standard sourdough bread, eggs won’t be included in the recipe.

-Unlike other usual breads, sourdough doesn’t use commercial yeast to rise.
+Unlike other yeasted bread, sourdough doesn’t use commercial yeast to rise.
 It uses a starter that is naturally leavened and contains wild yeast and good bacteria.
 The starter is the reason behind the tangy and distinct flavour of the sourdough bread.

 Besides the starter, the ingredients of sourdough bread are just water, flour, and salt.

 This is also the same thing with other dairy products like milk and butter.
-They help to create loaf that’s denser but with a more complex flavor profile.
+They help to create a loaf that’s denser but with a more complex flavour profile.